Marko-S-O/SimpleGymTracker/Project description.md

 -   **IDE**: VSCode with necessary plugins
 -   **Emulators**: Android Studio
 -   **Database**: Dockerized MongoDB for the development environment
--   **GitHub co-pilot:** planned to be utilized for productivity as well as learning experience

 # Functionality

 Initial functionality is divided into epics and corresponding user stories.
 A HTML prototype (available in GitHub) is used to refine ideas and plan the app structure but it’s not supposed to be used as a basis of the implementation as such.
+The following is the story list refined on 28.10.2024.

+**Epic 0.
+Initialization**

+*Story 0.1.* Create user

+*Story 0.2.* Login

+*Story 0.3.* Initialize data from server

 **Epic 1.
 Track workout**

+*Story 1.1.* Add new workout

-*Story 1.1.* Add a new exercise to workout
+*Story 1.2.* Add a new exercise to workout

-*Story 1.2.* Delete an exercise
+*Story 1.3.* Delete an exercise

-*Story 1.3.* Add a new set to an exercise
+*Story 1.4.* Add a new set to an exercise

-*Story 1.4.* Delete a set
+*Story 1.5.* Delete a set

-*Story 1.5.* Save the workout
+*Story 1.6.* Save the workout

 **Epic 2.
 Browse past workouts**